 Other points to consider

-Headroom - the headroom in the existing loft should be between 7 and 8 feet, though obviously the more room the better.
+- Headroom - the headroom in the existing loft should be between seven and eight foot, though obviously the more room the better.

 Apart from these basic considerations most loft conversions will be possible though it is obviously best to have your plans professionally drawn up to your own specifications.